 Two additional bills enacted during the 2016 session also change the deduction.
-The changes implemented SB 1505, HB 2025, and HB 2676 all have different effective dates.
+The changes implemented by SB 1505, HB 2025, and HB 2676 all have different effective dates.

-S.B.
-1505 provides that, effective August 6, 2016, proceeds from gas transportation services provided to qualifying manufacturers are included in the deduction.
-Before that time, those proceeds are excluded from the deduction.
-The definition of "gas transportation services" did not change; it still means "the services of transporting natural gas to a natural gas customer or to a natural gas distribution facility if the natural gas was purchased from a supplier other than the utility."
+SB 1505 provides that, effective August 6, 2016, proceeds from gas transportation services provided to qualifying manufacturers are included in the deduction.8 Before that time, those proceeds are excluded from the deduction.9 The definition of gas transportation services did not change; it still means "the services of transporting natural gas to a

-H.B.
-2025 provides that, effective September 1, 2016, the deduction applies to proceeds from sales of both natural gas and liquefied petroleum gas, commonly referred as propane.
+HB 2025 provides that, effective September 1, 2016, the deduction applies to proceeds from sales of both natural gas and liquefied petroleum gas, commonly referred to as propane.11